 Amazon Redshift Vs DynamoDB – Performance

-Since both the databases are designed for different kinds of storage, comparing performance is not a straight forward job.
+Since both databases are designed for different kinds of storage, comparing performance is not a straightforward job.
 Redshift offers great performance when it comes to complex queries scanning millions of rows.
 Redshift performance can be further optimized by using SORT KEYS and DIST KEYS

-DynamoDB has a limitation when it comes to complex queries and there is no scope for executing queries containing multiple search criteria and sorting based on different columns.
-But when it comes to simple queries spanning across a large number of rows, DynamoDB offers good performance with the ability to handle up to 20 million requests per second.
-DynamoDB allows the use of a PRIMARY KEY which is a combination of a PARTITION KEY and SORT KEY to optimize the read request latency.
+DynamoDB has a limitation when it comes to complex queries, and there is no scope for executing queries containing multiple search criteria and sorting based on different columns.
+However, when it comes to simple queries spanning a large number of rows, DynamoDB offers good performance and the ability to handle up to 20 million requests per second.
+DynamoDB allows the use of a PRIMARY KEY, a combination of a PARTITION KEY and SORT KEY, to optimize the read request latency.

 Amazon Redshift Vs DynamoDB – Data structure